overthesun/simoc-sam/README.md

 ```
 After this you can edit the client and just reload the page to see the changes.
 If you modify the server you will have to restart it.

+## Connecting to the server
+The repository includes two socketio clients:
+* A JS one in `index.html`
+* A standalone Python one (`sioclient.py`)

+To access the JS client simply open http://0.0.0.0:8080/ in the browser,
+with the server running inside or outside the Docker container.

+To run the Python client run `python3 sioclient.py <port>`.
+You can run
+the server inside the container and the Python client inside or outside.

+Regardless of the setup you choose, you must ensure that you are using the
+correct port either in the URL (for the JS client) or as a command line
+argument (for the Python client).
+By default the server will serve on
+port `8080`, unless you specified a different port with e.g. `-p 8081:8080`
+while running the server inside the container.